sgb-io/electron-bring-to-front-poc/README.md

 Although Windows has certain APIs (e.g. `SetForegroundWindow` and `BringWindowToTop`) that allow a window to be brought to the front, there are 2 major issues:

-1. There are various restrictions that mean the window might _not_ actually get brought to the front:
+**Issue 1**: There are various restrictions that mean the window might _not_ actually get brought to the front:

 > The system restricts which processes can set the foreground window.
 A process can set the foreground window only if one of the following conditions is true:
 >